-- With the traverse lines visible in the map extent, click the Create Seeds command on the Records ribbon to create a seed for your closed loop of lines.
+- With the traverse lines visible in the map extent, click Create Seeds on the Parcel Record Workflows tab to create a seed for your closed loop of parcel lines.

-The Create Seeds command generates parcel seeds for closed loops lines in the map extent.
-Closed loops of lines must be associated with the same parcel record for a seed to be created.
+The Create Seeds command generates parcel seeds for closed loops of lines in the map extent.
+Closed loops of lines must be associated with the same parcel record and parcel type for a seed to be created.
 The parcel type of the seed is determined from the closed loop of parcel lines.
 The seed feature is created in the parcel polygon feature class of the parcel type.

-- Optionally select the seed and click Attributes in the Selection group on the Parcels ribbon to add parcel attributes to the parcel seed.
+- Optionally, select the seed and click Attributes in the Selection group on the Parcel Record Workflows tab to add parcel attributes to the parcel seed.

 You can also add attributes to the parcel polygon once it's built.

-- Click Build Active in the Construct group on the Parcels ribbon to build the parcel.
+- Click Build Active in the Construct group to build the parcel.

-Build active builds parcels that associated to the active record.
+The Build Active command builds parcels from lines associated to the active record.

 - If necessary, select the built parcel polygon, open the Attributes pane , and add attributes for fields such as Name, Stated Area, and Stated Area Unit.

-- Use the Move and parcel alignment tools to align the new parcel with the surrounding parcel fabric.
+- Use the Move , Rotate, and parcel alignment tools to align the new parcel with the surrounding parcel fabric.

 - Select the parcel polygon and use theParcel Features command tool to select related parcel features (points and lines).